voduyquoc/air_pollution_tracking/setup/ssh.md

     ssh germany-air-quality-instance
     ```

-- You will have to forward ports from your VM to your local machine for you to be able to see Kafka, Airflow UI.
+- You will have to forward ports from your VM to your local machine for you to be able to see Mage UI.
 Check how to do that [here](https://youtu.be/ae-CV2KfoN0?t=1074)